Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 Traps take a lot of skill and practice.
 Here are some useful tips to remember when constructing traps and snares:

 - Prepare the parts of your trap away from the area to avoid disturbing the vegetation and alerting the animals to your presence.
-All you have to do when you come to the site is to assemble your trap.
+All you have to do when you come to the site is to assemble it.

 - Stay downwind.